YourKalamity/kalam.dev/README.md

-# yourkalamity.github.io
+# kalam.dev
-A site showcasing all the things I have created!
+My personal site created with HTML, CSS and JS

+Credits go to the jQuery developers and fittext.js developers